Conduct an Insurance Write-Off Check by Reg Number

 Yes, it is more expensive to insure a Category S or N vehicle.
 Some insurers refuse to insure cars with written-off status.

-If your car is classed as a write-off and is under a finance agreement, you are still responsible for paying the remaining loan balance.
 The insurance payout will cover the outstanding finance.
-However, if the payout is less than the balance owed, you will need to pay the difference directly to the finance company.
+However, if the payout is less than the balance owed, you must pay the difference directly to the finance company.

-To avoid costs, consider gap insurance, which covers the shortfall between the insurance payout and the remaining loan.
 Notify your finance provider immediately after your car is declared a write-off, as they will guide you through the next steps.

-No, you cannot get a free vehicle write-off check as data from the MIAFTR and MIB is costly.
 To buy a check, use a car registration number to access a premium report costing £8.90.
 See how to Check Car History for Free.